victim1307/CTF/DwagCTF2021/The_Obligatory_RSA_Challenge.md

 This works through multiple algorithms to recover the plaintext.
 Wahey!
 It's padded with a lot of hex, but the flag is clearly visible at the end of the string, just like Really Secure Algorithm was.

 Flag: `DawgCTF{wh0_n33ds_Q_@nyw@y}`

-note: i dont fully understand RSA, so the flag mentioning not needing q leads me to believe that maybe i didn't need both p and q to recover the flag, so this might not be the intended solution to the chall.